pranavpr/cardinfo.github.io/_posts/2019-07-28-best-credit-cards-against-fixed-deposit-in-india-for-2019.md

 ### 9. Kotak Aqua Gold Credit Card

-{% include image.html image="kotak-aqua-gold-credit-card.jpg" alt="Kotak Aqua Gold Credit Card" class="cc-center" %}
+{% include image.html image="kotak-aqua-gold-credit-card.jpg" alt="Kotak Aqua Gold Credit Card" class="cc-center mb-3" %}

 Kotak Mahindra Banks is another trusted brand in India and if you already have an account with them, go for Kotak Aqua Gold Credit Card.